Better way of saying fired on a job application

 Human beings make mistakes and have many bad experiences.
 After all, you can’t see a rainbow without a little rain.

-Being laid off is not the end of the world.
+Getting fired is not the end of the world.
 Just think of how you can turn your career around with your next employment.